Yacht Charter Australia

-You'll find sailing monohulls anywhere they charter boats.
+Sailing Monohulls: You'll find sailing monohulls anywhere they charter boats.
 They're a popular and common sailing yacht in Australia.
 If you're looking for a more traditional sailing boat or have a smaller group of people, there are plenty of monohulls from small boats for couples to large luxury yachts for crewed charters.

-Like much of the world, sailing catamarans are gaining in popularity in the Australian chartering fleet.
+Sailing Catamarans: Like much of the world, sailing catamarans are gaining in popularity in the Australian chartering fleet.
 The large capacity for guests couple with a stable platform and easy sailing make them an ideal choice for your larger charter group.

-Traditional power cruisers and motorboats are available for charter in a range of sizes to suit your boating holiday.
+Motorboats: Traditional power cruisers and motorboats are available for charter in a range of sizes to suit your boating holiday.
 Small cabin cruisers and large power yachts may be chartered in most places.

-Power catamarans give the space and comfort advantages of the sailing cats to non-sailors.
+Power Catamarans: Power catamarans give the space and comfort advantages of the sailing cats to non-sailors.
 If you don't want to sail and you have a good-sized group, you will find a boat.

-Small boat rentals are popular in some of the more enclosed waters on the Gold Coast, in Sydney Harbour, and places where overnight charters are less practical.
+Runabouts and Day Sailors: Small boat rentals are popular in some of the more enclosed waters on the Gold Coast, in Sydney Harbour, and places where overnight charters are less practical.
 You can find day sailors and small fishing boats to rent almost everywhere.

 Skippered or Bareboat Yacht Hire in Australia

-The Australia coast is thousands of miles long, and population centres and cruising destinations are spaced out.
+The Australian coast is thousands of miles long, and population centres and cruising destinations are spaced out.
 So, it's important to pick the area you wish to see when you book your charter since cruising range outside the local grounds is limited.
 Each cruising area is distinct, with its own navigational challenges and differences.